Your Mini Basket

 In 2018, they bravely moved into the wireless speaker market to give listeners the opportunity to stream music wirelessly using Bluetooth instead of via cables.

-What we love most about Marshall speakers here at Smart Home Sounds is their distinguishable appearance, characterised by a retro and vintage style.
-These speakers are a real statement and will actually add to the aesthetics of your room, instead of taking it away, which a lot of other speakers struggle to do.
+What we love most about Marshall speakers here at Smart Home Sounds is their unique appearance, characterised by a retro and vintage style.
+These speakers are a real statement and will actually add to the aesthetics of your room, instead of taking it away which is something a lot of other speakers struggle to do.

-Little touches such as the guitar-strap inspired carry handles on the portable speakers and the analogue controls to change EQ settings and volume makes the whole Marshall experience authentic and unique.
+Little touches such as the guitar-strap-inspired carry handle on some of their portable speakers and the analogue controls to change EQ settings and volume on their larger home models make the whole Marshall experience authentic and unique.

 Let’s briefly cover the basic detail of each speaker and we’ll tell you what’s good and bad about the speaker to help you towards a more informed purchase decision.

-- Longest battery life in portable speaker market at 20 hours + battery life LED indicator
+✓ Longest battery life in portable speaker market at 15 hours plus

-- Multi-directional sound (bass driver on the rear for sound that can be enjoyed at all angles)
+✓ Multi-directional sound with Emberton II (bass driver on the rear for a sound that can be enjoyed at all angles)

-- Multi-user control up to 2 devices so you and a friend can share the control of music at any one time
+✓ Multi-user control of up to 2 devices so you and a friend can share the control of the music at any one time

-While we love these benefits, here's a couple of things that we found that could be improved.
+While we love these benefits, here are a couple of things that we found that could be improved.

 Let's take a quick look at each of the portable speakers in turn and see what the differences are between them.